Workspace | Ulead GIF Animator 5 Basics

 Interlacing lets the image fade in gradually when downloading, so the viewer can see something while waiting for the image to finish loading.
 This is rarely used by anyone for animations.

 The comment block is not always present in an animation.
 You will find that most trial or shareware animation programs automatically add a comment block which identifies the software.
 You can add your own comment block by clicking on "Edit, Global Information" on the standard menu.
-Any text in the comment block is never seen when viewing a gif - only when editing it with gif animation software.
-Removing the comment block will reduce file size.
+Any text in the comment block is never seen when viewing a gif - only when editing it with gif animation software, or viewing the gif file with a hex editor.
+Removing the comment block will reduce file size, but not by all that much.
+104 bytes is all that is used by the comment block in the screen shot below.
 See also Global Information in the Standard Toolbar.

 The last button shows or hides the color palette.
 From this box you can edit, delete or add to the colors in your palette if necessary.
 Sometimes optimizing will change a color too much, so you can change it here (or use the minimum variance setting on the palette tab).
 Before you optimize, you can select a color you don't want changed during optimization.
 Hold the cursor over your animation and you will see the cells in the color palette highlight as you pass the cursor over various colors.
 On the color palette, click on the color you want to keep, then click the little lock button at the top left.